 The Prisoner:- Gary Banks, the star of the hit tv series ‘Crime Lab’, goes on a bender after breaking up with his girlfriend.
 After setting their house on fire and getting wired on crack, he crashes his car in downtown Hollywood.
 He is bailed out of jail by the publicist Margaret and placed under house arrest.
 She sequesters him at the home of a writer client with orders not to leave.
 Bored, Gary soon befriends the flirtatious next-door neighbour Sarah.
 However, Gary also notices peculiar things – hearing noises of other people in the house and finding the recurrence of the number nine everywhere he looks.
 Sarah is also aware that Margaret is keeping the truth from Gary.
 Reality Television:- Gavin Taylor is a hot new television writer and has just shot a pilot called ‘Knowing’, starring his good friend Melissa McCarthy.
 As a reality tv camera crew follow him around, Gavin comes under increasing pressure from network executives to replace Melissa who has a low audience response in polls.
 Gavin must face the hard choice of whether to dump his good friend or keep the show on air.
 Knowing:- The videogame designer Gabriel is up in the hills with his wife Mary and daughter Noelle when their car stalls.
 Unable to get a phone signal, he sets out walking to find help.
 He comes across Sierra, who is also walking, but she is too suspicious of him to offer help.
 It also appears that Sierra is not who she seems to be.

 John August may not yet be a household name but is one of the rapidly rising names in Hollywood screenwriting.
 August first premiered with the script for Doug Liman’s Go (1999) and then went onto write or co-write films like Charlie’s Angels (2000), Titan A.E.
-(2000) and Charlie’s Angels: Full Throttle (2003), before becoming a Tim Burton regular with the scripts for Big Fish (2003), Charlie and the Chocolate Factory (2005), Corpse Bride (2005), Dark Shadows (2012) and Frankenweenie (2012).
+(2000) and Charlie’s Angels: Full Throttle (2003), before becoming a Tim Burton regular with the scripts for Big Fish (2003), Charlie and the Chocolate Factory (2005), Corpse Bride (2005), Dark Shadows (2012) and Frankenweenie (2012), as well as other works like Aladdin (2019).
 The Nines represented John August’s debut as a director, although he had previously made a short film God (1998), which visits similar themes to The Nines and also featured Melissa McCarthy.

 The episode begins to get increasingly stranger.
 There is the introduction of Hope Davis, who would appear to be a bored housewife next door who begins a flirtatious relationship with Ryan Reynolds.
 There’s the bizarreness of the scene where she comes over for drinks and then abruptly breaks into song to accompany the cd he has put on and then continues to sing parts of the song in and out of the scene, frequently turning to address the camera.
 Ryan Reynolds keeps hearing mysterious noises from upstairs when the house should be deserted.
 There is a strange encounter with the seemingly mute Ellie Fanning who gives cryptic hand signals that he is unable to understand.
 The episode also turns into what starts to seem like a variant on The Number 23 (2007) with Reynolds finding that no matters how many times he rolls the dice on a backgammon board he always gets nines, that there are nines all over a page of newspaper ads, that the name of his tv series Crime Lab is rewritten as Crim9 Lab on a tv in the background and so on.